SupaJuke/dev-env/README.md

 **Main features**

 - Implemented `install.sh` as a one-stop service
-- Fully migrated to Lua and Lazy (instead of VimPlug)
+- Fully migrated to Vimscript to Lua and VimPlug to Lazy
-- Setup additional plugins and colorschemes for Nvim (e.g. Telescope, autoformat by Coc, Tokyonight Palemoon for Windows Terminal)
+- Setup additional plugins and colorschemes for Nvim (e.g. Telescope, autoformat by CoC, Tokyonight Palemoon for Windows Terminal)
-- Tested the installation process on Ubuntu (22.04)
+- Tested the installation process on Ubuntu (22.04) & MacOS (Monterey Intel)
 - Included fonts (CaskaydiaCove & MonoLisa) to repo
+- Include both .zshrc and .p10k.zsh in the repo and use it from there

 **Other features**